 IV.
 Discussion

-Our two primary objectives were to 1) characterize post-fire tree regeneration in sites that experienced up to three short-interval fires, and 2) investigate whether the effect of fire differed according to site type (via differences in local topographic and soil characteristics).
-Reburned stands in this study were predominantly composed of deciduous species, though the specific assemblages of species differed between the upland and lowland site.
+Our two primary objectives were to characterize post-fire tree regeneration in sites that experienced up to three short-interval fires, and investigate whether the effect of fire differed according to site type (via differences in local topographic and soil characteristics).
+Reburned stands in this study were predominantly composed of deciduous species, though the specific assemblages of species differed between the upland and lowland site and by number of reburn events.
 Conifer populations declined later in the reburn sequence in the lowland site, suggesting that local site conditions may allow conifers to persist for longer under repeated short-interval fires.
 However, after three fires, conifer tree populations in the lowland site declined to the same level as the upland counterparts, indicating a possible threshold of resistance to the conifer-deciduous transition had been crossed.
+In other words, the significant impact of short interval reburning continues and new impacts continue to emerge after 2+ fire events.

-Patterns of post-fire soil characteristics differed between sites as predicted: upland plots had substantially thinner organic layers and significantly more exposed mineral soil than lowland equivalents.
-Given the role of burn severity in altering circumstances of competitive standing between coniferous and deciduous species, this variation between sites indicates that heterogeneity in hydrology via local topography may facilitate resilience or resistance in black spruce stands experiencing short-interval fires.
-However, even though soil organic layers persisted for longer in lowland plots, lowland plots still appeared to undergo a transition from conifer to deciduous, indicating any potential resilience provided by lower levels of soil consumption is limited to single reburn events.
+Patterns of post-fire soil characteristics differed between sites as hypothesized: upland plots had substantially thinner organic layers and significantly more exposed mineral soil than lowland equivalents, but both continually lost depth as burn frequency increased.
+Given the role of burn severity in altering competitive interactions between coniferous and deciduous species, this variation between sites indicates that topographic heterogeneity may facilitate resilience of black spruce stands experiencing short-interval fires.
+However, even though soil organic layers persisted for longer in lowland plots, lowland plots still underwent a transition from conifer to deciduous, indicating potential resilience provided by lower levels of soil consumption is limited to single reburn events.

-A divergence in species-level trends in tree occupation, density and abundance between upland and lowland sites indicates that site-level differences in drainage conditions and fire severity effects play an important role in determining species-specific successional outcomes in boreal Interior Alaska.
+A divergence in species-level trends in tree occupation, density and abundance between upland and lowland sites suggests that both site-level differences in drainage conditions and reburning play an important role in determining species-specific successional outcomes in boreal forests – and that the effects of reburning continue to accrue after the 2nd event.
 Upland reburned plots were composed of willow and birch in higher abundance and densities than comparable lowland plots and experienced a decline in black spruce earlier in the sequence of reburns.
 Black spruce populations declined slower in lowland plots and were replaced by aspen and willow after three fires.

 Stand characteristics differed across reburn sequence and between sites.
 Upland plots displayed consistently higher tree density and basal area than lowland counterparts, but in both sites, both basal area and tree density never returned to pre-fire levels.
 Changes in stand density imply a change in stand structure, which has implications for landscape characteristics like aboveground carbon storage and landscape flammability.
-Given that fuel will play a central role in ongoing boreal fire regime change, understanding the influence of decreasing stand density on local fuel loads and structure will be crucial to managing and predicting future fire behavior in reburned stands (Higuera et al. 08).
+Given that fuel will play a central role in ongoing boreal fire regime change, understanding the influence of decreasing stand density on local fuel loads and structure will be crucial to managing and predicting future fire behavior in reburned stands (Higuera et al. 2008).
 Furthermore, an overall decline in basal area with increasing fire implies a similar decline in aboveground carbon stocks, particularly aboveground storage of carbon by trees.

-The extent, both spatially and temporally, of a trend towards a deciduous-dominated boreal remains unknown: a boreal transition towards deciduous communities appears to be spatially constrained to site- or fire-level effects (Roland et al. 2019).
+The spatial extent of a shift towards a deciduous-dominated boreal remains unknown: a boreal transition towards deciduous communities appears to be spatially constrained to site- or fire-level effects (Roland et al. 2019).
 The results of this study are similarly limited in scale.
-However, results contribute to the growing body of evidence of site-level successional trajectory disruption caused by short-interval reburns.
+However, these results contribute to the growing body of evidence of site-level successional trajectory disruption caused by short-interval reburns.
 Furthermore, our results specifically indicate a disruption of self-replacement trajectories occurring even in a wetter lowland site, previously thought to be more resistant or resilient to transition.